A general rule of thumb is, you can move up the preferences in the next round but you can never move down.

 Points may go up or down each year depending based on the popularity of a programme

-The University recognises the Leaving Certificate Vocational Programme (LCVP) for admission purposes and results in the Link Modules element of the programme will be considered as follows:
+The University recognises the Leaving Certificate Vocational Programme (LCVP) for scoring purposes only and awards the following points:

 For many of the programmes which specify a pass in five subjects in the Leaving Certificate Examination as the entry requirement, the Senior Trade Certificate of the Department of Education and Science with one endorsement in Mathematics or a science subject will satisfy the minimum entry requirement.